 In recent years, charcoal has risen in popularity as an ingredient in cleansers, scrubs, soaps and face masks.
 Activated charcoal help remove toxins and deep cleans the skin while leaving natural minerals intact.
 This activated charcoal and clay deep cleansing mask is great for eliminating acne and blackheads.

 A hydrogel mask is like a slimier sheet mask and perfect for dry skin.
 The product is great at moisturizing your skin and helping your skin to lock in that moisture.
 According to Bustle, they also stay on your face better than a typical sheet mask and are less likely to slide off.

 If your skin is lacking that radiant glow, Vitamin C could be the solution.
 Masks with Vitamin C are often labeled with words like “brightening” “radiance” or “luminizing.”
 According to CollegeFashion.net, Vitamin C aids in collagen production which means your skin will be firmer and more supple after using a Vitamin C mask.

-No matter which face mask you decide to use, make sure to prep your skin by removing makeup and cleansing thoroughly.
-Don’t leave a mask on your skin for longer than the recommended time or it can cause damage rather than improve your skin.
+No matter which face masks you decide to use, make sure to prep your skin by removing makeup and cleansing thoroughly.
+Don’t leave a face mask on your skin for longer than the recommended time or it can cause damage rather than improve your skin.
 And make sure to consult a professional dermatologist or aesthetician with any persistent skin problems.

 Article Written By: Alexis Crowe